From Turkish jail, French woman accuses Greece of 'pushback' - KTVZ

 Associated Press

 BARCELONA, Spain (AP) — A French woman is accusing Greek authorities of forcing her and other migrants back across the border into Turkey, violating her rights as a person fleeing persecution and as a European citizen.
 In court documents seen by The Associated Press, the woman claims she was trying to flee Turkey to escape a politically motivated prison sentence.
-She is now in a Turkish prison, from plans to sue Greece on Friday at the European Court of Human Rights.
-Increasingly common “pushbacks” of migrants violate European and international law, and experts say the woman’s case appears to be the first brought to court involving a European citizen.
+She is now in a Turkish prison and from her cell is suing Greece on Friday at the European Court of Human Rights.
+Increasingly common “pushbacks” of migrants violate European and international law.
+Experts say the woman’s case appears to be the first brought to court involving a European citizen.
 The woman has Turkish citizenship as well as French.

 Comments